Chahatgautam13/Chahatgautam13/README.md

-## Hi there 👋

-👋 Hey, I’m Chahat Gautam
+##👋 Hey, I’m Chahat Gautam

+---

 🚀 A builder by mindset, coder by heart, and learner for life.
-🎓 Computer Science & Engineering student at CMR University, Bengaluru — passionate about building real-world tech solutions and continuously sharpening my skills in Python, DSA, and Web Development.
+🎓 Final-year Computer Science & Engineering student at CMR University, Bengaluru — passionate about building real-world tech solutions and continuously sharpening my skills in Python, DSA, and Web Development.

+---

 💡 What I’m Into:
 Writing clean, efficient code and solving problems through Data Structures & Algorithms